 What are the benefits of choosing implant-supported dentures over traditional ones?

 Implant-supported dentures are more stable, secure, and comfortable than traditional dentures.
 They don’t shift or slip while eating or speaking, and they provide better chewing strength.
-Unlike regular dentures, they help preserve the jawbone and prevent facial collapse.
+Unlike regular dentures, implant dentures help preserve the jawbone and prevent facial collapse.
 Many patients find they feel more natural and confident with implant support.

 Can dental implants be used to support both dentures and bridges?